Mystic Pizza (musical): Production history

 Work began on the show during the COVID-19 pandemic, with Sandy Rustin writing the book and video-conferencing with the all-female development team from home.
 The production was directed by Casey Hushion with choreography by Liz Ramos.
 Orchestrations of the score were done by Carmel Dean.
 Melissa Etheridge was originally set to score the musical herself.
 The show does contain one song from her catalog, I'm the Only One.

 Regional productions (2021–2024)

 The show had its world premiere at the Ogunquit Playhouse in Maine, running from September 1, 2021, until October 2.

 The musical was also staged at the John W. Engeman Theater in Northport, New York from September 15, 2022, until October 30, 2022.
 The show was workshopped at the Adirondack Theatre Festival from August 5–7, 2022.

 The production was then performed at the La Mirada Theatre for the Performing Arts in La Mirada, California, from January 20 through February 11, 2024.

 Paper Mill Playhouse (2025)

-A Pre-Broadway production will premiere at Paper Mill Playhouse in New Jersey, running from January 29, 2025, until February 23, 2025.
-Krystina Alabado will reprise her role as Daisy from prior productions, alongside a new cast including Deanna Giulietti as Jojo and Alaina Anderson as Kat.
+A production played at Paper Mill Playhouse in New Jersey from January 29 to February 23, 2025.
+Krystina Alabado reprised her role as Daisy from prior productions, alongside a new cast including Deanna Giulietti as Jojo and Alaina Anderson as Kat.